-In 2024, the experimental configuration of the LMJ facility will include:
+In 2027, the experimental configuration of the LMJ facility will include:

-- 10 bundles (20 quads) for a 5-order symmetric irradiation; - at least one other bundle (2 quads) for radiography or other irradiation; - the PETAL beam.
+- 20 bundles (40 quads) for a 10-order symmetric irradiation; - at least one other bundle (2 quads) for radiography or other irradiation; - the PETAL beam.

-The spherical coordinate of these beams and the

-angles between the quads and PETAL are given in Table X.1.
+The spherical coordinates of these beams and the angles between the quads and PETAL are given in Table IX.1, together with the CPP available for each quad.